seedhartha/kotorblender/README.md

 ## Trivia

-- Check "Image search" when importing to recursively search for textures in subdirectories
+- Check "Recursive Texture Search" when importing to recursively search for textures in subdirectories

 ## Compatibility